The Essential Family Guide to Borderline Personality Disorder

-Ms Kreger spends the first half of the book discussing the disorder - the origin and cause of the disorder, symptoms and diagnosis of BPD, including why BPD is so misdiagnosed; how symptoms can differ by age and gender; and how addiction and other disorders complicate BPD, and she covers all of the common treatments, etc..
+The first half of the book covers the disorder - the origin and cause of the disorder, symptoms and diagnosis of BPD, including why BPD is often misdiagnosed; how symptoms can differ by age and gender; and how addiction and other disorders complicate BPD, and common treatments.

-Take Good Care of Yourself (Tool 1) In Chapter 7, Kreger discusses important concepts such as don't take things personally, get in touch with your true feelings, accept what is, not what you hope to be, andattend to your own wellbeing and otherwise take your self".
-She wisely points out that before attempting anything with another person, we need to look at ourselves.
+Take Good Care of Yourself (Tool 1) Chapter 7, covers concepts such as don't take things personally, get in touch with your true feelings, accept what is, not what you hope to be, and attend to your own wellbeing and otherwise take your self".
+The author points out that before attempting anything with another person, we need to look at ourselves.

-Uncover What Keeps You Feeling Stuck (Tool 2) In Chapter 8, Kreger discusses things about us that make it difficult for us to navigate these relationships and how to deal with them - things such as fear, obligation, guilt, shame, unhealthy bonding (low self-esteem, depression, codependency, etc.).
-She explains, in short, though we often get caught up in these relationships and are part of the dysfunction.
+Uncover What Keeps You Feeling Stuck (Tool 2) Chapter 8, discusses things about us that make it difficult for us to navigate these relationships and how to deal with them - things such as fear, obligation, guilt, shame, unhealthy bonding (low self-esteem, depression, codependency, etc.).
+The author explains, in short, though we often get caught up in these relationships and are part of the dysfunction.

-Communicate to Be Heard (Tool 3) In Chapter 9, Kreger explores the very important aspects of how to effectively communicate to very sensitive person.
+Communicate to Be Heard (Tool 3) Chapter 9 explores the very important aspects of how to effectively communicate to very sensitive person.
 People with Borderline Personality Disorder often interpret common communications and actions as slights and defamation.
-Kreger uotlines communication tools that would benefit any relationship - but are absolutely essential in a relationship with a person with borderline personality disorder.
+Cahpter 9 outlines communication tools that would benefit any relationship - but are essential in a relationship with a person with Borderline Personality Disorder.

-Set Limits with Love (Tool 4) In Chapter 10, Kreger explores the very important aspects of how to effectively set "limits" in a relationship with to very person.that has bad boundaries People with Borderline Personality Disorder are well known for having unhealthy boundaries and expectations of others.
-In this chapter Kreger outlines tools that would benefit any relationship - but are absolutely essential in a BPD relationship.
+Set Limits with Love (Tool 4) Chapter 10 explores aspects of how to effectively set "limits" in a relationship with a person who has bad boundaries People with Borderline Personality Disorder are known for having unhealthy boundaries and expectations of others.

-Reinforce the Right Behavior (Tool 5) In Chapter 11, Kreger Explains is reinforcing the right behavior, and equally important, not rewarding bad behavior (which we often do).
+Reinforce the Right Behavior (Tool 5) In Chapter 11, the author explains reinforcing the right behavior, and equally important, not rewarding bad behavior (which we often do).
 She also explains extinction bursts are and how to respond to them.